lidofinance/solana-docs/docs/staking/solong.md

 ![epochN+2](./images/common/epochNplus2.png)

 :::note
 Note that the option to view deactivating stake accounts is visible only in Phantom and Solflare wallets.
-On Sollet or Solong you will not be able to see these stake accounts.
-This is not a cause for concern as you can always migrate from Sollet/Solong to either Phantom or Solflare for free
+On Solong you will not be able to see these stake accounts.
+This is not a cause for concern as you can always migrate from Solong to either Phantom or Solflare for free
 :::

 After your stake fully deactivates you can withdraw it using Phantom or Solflare.
-For users who desire instant liquidity, the preferred option is to exchange stSOL on the open market, e.g. on the supported AMM pools on Saber and Raydium.
+For users who desire instant liquidity, the preferred option is to exchange stSOL on the open market, e.g. on the supported AMM pools on Raydium.

 ### Migrating from Solong to Solflare
 Right now the facility to see your deactivating stake accounts is available in Solflare and Phantom only.
 It is very easy and free of charge to migrate from Solong to Solflare.
 Below are the steps to do that.